terilios/smartsheet-server/README.md

 ### Starting the Server

 The server will start automatically when Cline or Claude Desktop needs it.
-However, you can also start it manually for testing:
+However, you can also start it manually for testing.

+**macOS/Linux**:

 ```bash
 # Activate the environment